You might be wondering: “Why start an affiliate program for my store?”

+Do you have a big affiliate that can move tons of volume for you?
 Consider doing a unique launch special just with that person’s audience.
-You could be looking at huge numbers of sales to kick start your launch.
+You could be looking at huge numbers of sales to kickstart your launch.

-First access deals are great for giving affiliates a reason to promote the heck out of you too.
+First access deals are great for giving affiliates a reason to promote the heck out of you, too.
 There’s no better time to get a big boost in affiliate commissions than a launch window.

-So to sum up, to grow an effective affiliate program for your store you need to
+So, to sum up, to grow an effective affiliate program for your store you need to:

 - Start your affiliate program

 - Identify your top producers (and double down on helping them)